enricoforti/enricoforti.github.io/index.md

 - Forti E., Franzoni C, Sobrero M. (2007).
 “The Effect of Patenting on the Networks and Connections of Academic Scientists”.
 In: Sri Krishna C. Academic Patents: Emerging Issues and Challenges.
 ISBN: 8131413497: Icfai University Press (India).

+# Papers Under Review

+- **CrossFit in the Crosshairs: A Community-Embedded Theory of Organizational Responsiveness to Social Issues.** With: Rietveld J., Piazza A. — _Revise & Resubmit at: Administrative Science Quarterly_

+- **Competitive Familiarity: Learning to Coordinate by Competing.** With: Ching K. and Rawley E. — _Revise & Resubmit at: Organization Science_
+  - Finalist - _2022 SMS Annual Conference Strategic Human Capital Best Paper Prize_
+  - Nominee - _2022 SMS Annual Conference Research Method Paper Prize_

+- **Minimally Innovative Products for Value Capture.** With: Ching K. — _Revise & Resubmit at: Research Policy_

 # Select Abstracts

 **Extemporaneous Coordination in Specialist Teams: The Familiarity Complementarity**